 Carthamus (Safflower) - Key Growing Information

-SOWING: Direct seed (recommended) - Sow after last frost date.
+SOWING: Direct seed (recommended) - Sow after danger of frost.
 Cover seed lightly.
 Note: After germination, 65°F (18°C) is the ideal temperature for seedling development.
 Transplant - Sow into 50-cell plug tray, or preferred seedling container, 4-5 weeks before planting out.
 Harden off and transplant out after danger of frost.

 LIGHT PREFERENCE: Sun.
 Southern growers - provide approximately 30% shade or some afternoon shade.